 Refer to attachment D2 for details water quality calculations.
-The onsite runoff will continue drain south toward the Long Island Sound.

 Runoff from proposed development will drain toward the same discharge point A and B as under existing conditions.
 Refer to attachment D1 for proposed drainage map.
 There is a reduction in contribution drainage area to discharge point A under proposed conditions which offset the increase in peak rates of runoff due to the development.
 Thus, resulting in decreases of 100-year peak rate at discharge point A from 116 cfs (existing) to 113 cfs (proposed).